JoaoPedroli/JoaoPedroli/README.md

 ### Hi 👋
 #### Student of ReactJS, React Native and NodeJS.
-I've programmed in C++, Java and started with Python at 14 years old.
+I've programmed in C++, Java and started with Python in 2018.
 I have experience in Linux, MacOS and Windows.
 Passionate about Mobile and Web Development, Competitive Programming and Entrepreneurship.
 I also see a future in certain technologies like Go, Kotlin and Elixir.
 And I would invest in them no problem.
 #### Studying Computer Science at FAFIC.
 #### Studying "Systems for Internet" at PUC.